 of Thakur Saheb Sawai Singhji, Raja Saheb of Isarda, and his wife,

-- HH Maharani Kanchan Prabha Devi (eldest daughter),
+- HH Maharani Kanchan Prabha Devi (by HH Maharani

 unmarried 16th June 2006 at Rajmandir Palace, Panna.